joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/04/20/arts/dance/mufutau-yusuf-irish-arts-center.html?searchResultPosition=4

 **Ohio Doctor Is Acquitted of Killing Patients With Fentanyl**\
-`The doctor, William Husel, had been charged with murder after his patients overdosed on fentanyl, the powerful opioid.`\
+`The doctor, William Husel, had faced 14 counts of murder after his patients overdosed on fentanyl, the powerful opioid.`\
 https://nytimes.com/2022/04/20/us/william-husel-ohio-doctor-murder-trial.html?searchResultPosition=5

 **Parisian Love Stories for the Age of Talk Less, Message More**\